 KUNDALINI AWAKENING IN THE SPINE

 By far the most comfortable awakening of kundalini takes place over a long period of time.
-Time and regular practice of all aspects of yoga, assist in making the transition to a full awakening a tender and loving process.
-If one maintains a regular practice of a wise combination of behavior, asana, pranayama, and meditation, kundalini rising can be a gentle and personally rewarding process.
+Time and regular practice of all aspects of yoga assist in making the transition to a full awakening a tender and manageable process.
+If one maintains a sincere and regular practice of the yamas, niyamas, asana, pranayama, and meditation, kundalini rising can be a gentle and rewarding process.
+Those who are patient and allow kundalini to be freed in her own sweet time will reap the rewards of their practice.

 THE SPREADING OF KUNDALINI AND THE EMBODIMENT OF SUSHUMNA

-Sushumna is the channel and kundalini is the life force.
-When the channel is open kundalini can flow.
-Healthy kundalini awakening is a process and the process continues long after the initial experiences have died down.
-Once sushumna is clear and kundalini is flowing the pace of personal evolution picks up speed in a certain kind of way.
+Sushumna nadi is the channel and kundalini is the life force that flows within it.
+When the channel is open, kundalini can flow.
+Healthy kundalini awakening is a process that continues long after the initial experiences have died down.
+Once sushumna is clear and kundalini is flowing, the pace of personal evolution picks up speed.
 It becomes a matter of infusion.
-Kundalini life force spreads.
+Kundalini’s life force spreads.

-Initially the sound was loud enough to startle me.
+Initially the sound of the rising force was extremely loud.
 I resisted the experience.
 Realizing what was happening I decided to yield to the movement.
-The feeling and the sound were both very strong as the life force reached and flooded though my brain.
-The rush of sensation was very similar to an orgasm although the feeling was not at all sexual, just deeply comfortable, a crescendo of sound and sensation, a rhythmic surging, and a washing.
+The feeling and the sound were both very powerful as the life force reached and flooded though my brain.
+The feeling was comfortable enough, a crescendo of sound and sensation, a rhythmic surging, and a washing.
+As time went on I grew to appreciate and enjoy the experience.
+The surge would then pull my personal consciousness into a small point and then into complete dissolution.
+The individual “I” would reemerge only to be pulled back in, and so on, until the process seemed to be finished.
+My individual awareness resurfaced, and noticing what had happened, I would realize that my meditation for the day was finished.

 This experience happened fairly regularly for a number of years.
 I believe that the cleansing and opening of the channel was simply taking its time.
 I was comfortable in my life because the opening was not too fast.
 It was consistent and gentle, lasting over a good long period of time.
 My hatha yoga practice and my meditation definitely helped to open the channel and to smooth out the effects of kundalini rising.
 Asana practice seems to be the best way to soften what sometimes can be the agitating effects of the powerful healing and cleansing of stressful patterns that have been lodged in the nervous system for most of a lifetime.